mosra/magnum-bindings/doc/python/pages/building.rst

 In case Corrade or Magnum is built with :dox:`CORRADE_BUILD_STATIC` / :dox:`MAGNUM_BUILD_STATIC`, the corresponding bindings are compiled into a single dynamic module instead of one module per Corrade/Magnum library.
+In this case, similarly to linking static plugins to Magnum's own command-line utilities, you can use the ``MAGNUM_PYTHON_BINDINGS_STATIC_PLUGINS`` CMake variable to link static plugins to the Python module, assuming Magnum, Magnum Plugins and Magnum Bindings are all CMake subprojects.
+It's a semicolon-separated list of existing CMake targets, for example ``Magnum::AnyImageImporter;MagnumPlugins::StbImageImporter``.

 `Running unit tests`_
 ---------------------